Warnings: mild gore/horror.

 Wei Wuxian shifted his orders and his music; the corpses crawled back into the ground and walls.

 She rushed to her fallen son’s side, heedless of what she stepped into, and pulled the boy into her lap so she could check on his breathing and health.
-Wei Wuxian was not worried; if he had not obeyed him, then he was still alive.
+Wei Wuxian was not worried; if Jin Ling had not obeyed the music, then he was still alive.
 A few seconds later, a sob of relief echoed through the destroyed hall.

 “He’s alive,” Jiang Yanli said haltingly, “but I can’t wake him up.”